KurohaneNioko/Fate-Grand-Order-AnJianJingLing-Script/README.md

 recognize buster arts quick cards, even some servants.

-can use BBB/BAB/BQB .ect to more damage.
+can use BBB/BAB/BQB .ect for more damage.

-judge whether the script can do next operation. (use skill/use cards/skip friends application)
+judge whether the script can do next operation. (use skill/use cards/skip friends application/Skip Essence Craft Drop(Only Star 5 Now))

 in floder "pic4scripts", there're some useful pictures for your own script design.